shreyanshk/boottorrent/docs/architecture.rst

 The purpose of this document is to share details of the needs and requirements of the project from a single authoritative place.

 The audience for this document is, first and foremost, `Andrea Trentini`_ and `Giovanni Biscuolo`_ for Debian (See the project on the `official Debian website`_), and any open source contributor who wishes to learn more about the project and contribute.
+.. (atrent) not only us! also any user or would-be maintainer!

 .. _Andrea Trentini: https://atrent.it
 .. _Giovanni Biscuolo: https://github.com/gbiscuolo